Comments & Quotes

 "Surely, you can't consider sponge hockey to be a sport?"

-"About 4000 men, women and teenagers regularly venture out to play a game in -20 weather and stinging prairie winds.
+"Thousands of men, women and teenagers regularly venture out to play a game in -20 weather and stinging prairie winds.
 Bundled in sweaters and snow suits, balaclavas on their heads and suction cupped shoes on their feet.
-They slip and slide across the outdoor hockey rinks chasing a soft rubber puck in the Sponge hockey Capital of the World."
+They slip and slide across the outdoor hockey rinks chasing a soft rubber puck in the Sponge Hockey Capital of the World."

 "These are amongst some of the finest sand courts I have played on."

 Wilt Chamberlain deemed Garth to be one of the very best volleyball players in the world, after seeing him play in Montreal at the 1976 Olympics.

 "How come other cities have not done what Canford has done?"

 "It was very tough for us to mobilize 6000 people to run for a good cause on a mid-June Sunday morning.
 What you are doing at Canford involves keeping thousands active weekly, even in the coldest of winter temperatures!"